Cyclokitty/100Days2018/README.md

 Finally, worked on React Native.
 Decided to concentrate on getting from one page to another.
 Did some mild styling.
 It looks alright but more importantly it works!

+## Day 5 ##
+### January 5, 2018 ###

+More Salesforce.
+We now have a pdf text book chock full of info.
+Even homework.

+Had a very internship placement interview.
+They sent me a quick React Native assignment -- send a photo to an api.